 There are also a number of other situations where a child has been harmed and a LSCB should consider conducting a SCR to learn from the way agencies have worked together.

 In line with revised guidance from the Department for Education, anonymised Overview Reports for all SCRs initiated after 10 June 2010 will also be published below and all Executive Summaries.
 These documents will remain on the website for a minimum of 12 months in line with Working Together 2015.

 Any professional can refer a case to Gateshead LSCB for consideration for a Serious Case Review where they have concerns about the way that agencies have worked together to safeguard and promote the welfare of a child.
-This should be done in writing (please click here for the proforma) and countersigned by your agency's LSCB representative (or if you are referring on behalf of another partnership it should be countersigned by the chair).
+This should be done in writing.and have it countersigned by your agency's LSCB representative.
+If you are referring on behalf of another partnership it should be countersigned by the chair.

 Gateshead LSCB also runs a multi-agency training session on local and national lessons from SCRs.
-For more information, and to book a place, please visit the LSCB training page of this website.
+For more information, and to book a place, please visit the LSCB training.